-Barely cover the seeds with fine vermiculite, as the seeds need light to germinate.
+Then barely cover the seeds with fine vermiculite, as the seeds need light to germinate.

-Place the punnet in a bath of water, ensuring moisture throughout the mix, then drain.
+Now place the punnet in a bath of water, ensuring moisture throughout the mix, then drain.

-Keep at 18 to 22°C in a well lit position (not in direct sunlight) for 2 to 4 weeks.
+And keep the moist punnet in a well lit position (not in direct sunlight) for 2 to 4 weeks.